appyoumake/Appyoumake/docs/TEMPLATES REFERENCE - frontpage.html file.md

 <script src="./js/mlab.api.js"></script> *
    ```

-   **During the design phase, Mlab updates the value of the [base href](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) tag to the path of the app that has been opened.
+   **During the design phase, Appyoumake updates the value of the [base href](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) tag to the path of the app that has been opened.
 This is done everytime an app is either created new, or an existing app is opened.
 The base href tells the browser what it should use as the starting path for all files that it loads, such as CSS, Javascript and image files.
-The reason for doing this is that the apps that are created by the app creator may be stored (by the Mlab server) at a different location/URL than where the Mlab app editor code is stored.
+The reason for doing this is that the apps that are created by the app creator may be stored (by the Appyoumake server) at a different location/URL than where the Appyoumake app editor code is stored.
 This is in fact encouraged for security reasons.
-As mentioned above, we are editing HTML pages inside a HTML page, without this modification to the base href Mlab would fail to load any linked files of an app.**
+As mentioned above, we are editing HTML pages inside a HTML page, without this modification to the base href Appyoumake would fail to load any linked files of an app.**

    Because of this, all paths to secondary files loaded by the browser must be relative (i.e. "./img/myfile.png" and not "/img/myfile.png").
 So for Javascript and CSS files we have this code:
      ```HTML